 7. Observe good personal hygiene

-This includes regular bathing, changing your underwear every day, wearing fresh socks every day, proper hand hygiene, changing out of damp clothes as soon as possible, keeping your genital area clean and dry, making sure that your feet are moisture-free before putting on socks, and changing your footwear regularly.
+Personal hygiene is a must to avoid skin infections such as cellulitis.
+This includes regular bathing, changing your underwear every day, proper hand hygiene, changing out of damp clothes as soon as possible, and keeping your genital area clean and dry.

 8. Protect your skin